Harikiranvuyyuru/CCP-DE/Problems_Solutions/README.md

 ####	Problem 1: You want to ingest your java/web application logs into HDFS continuously.

-####	Problem 2: You have a Hive job that you want to schedule using Oozie that runs on a partition of the table.
+####	Problem 2: You have a Hive job that you want to schedule using Oozie that runs on a partition of a table.